bio-tools/biotoolsDocs/IFB_tools.rst

 ..
 Important::
-   The attributes required by *bio.tools* (tool name, description and homepage URL) are marked with a red asterix |asterix| in the registration interface, and must be given before an entry can be saved.
+   The attributes required by *bio.tools* (tool name, description and homepage URL) are marked with a red asterix |asterix| in the editing interface, and must be given before an entry can be saved.
 Much more information is required for the IFB catalogue, but this is not enforced by *bio.tools* !

 .. note::
-   It's possibe to create tool descriptions in JSON format directly in a text editor, and either paste these into the registration interface ("JSON" tab) or use the *bio.tools* API.
+   It's possibe to create tool descriptions in JSON format directly in a text editor, and either paste these into the editing interface ("JSON" tab) or use the *bio.tools* API.
 For guidance on using the API, see the `API Reference <https://biotools.readthedocs.io/en/latest/api_reference.html>`_ and the `API Usage Guide <https://biotools.readthedocs.io/en/latest/api_usage_guide.html>`_.

 Removing entries
 """"""""""""""""
-To remove an entry, from the Tool Card, click on *Update this record*.
+To remove an entry, click on *Update this record* button (bottom right of the Tool Card).
 Then you can remove the entry by clicking on |remove|.

 .. |remove| image:: _static/remove.png
    :width: 100px